 "One of my many gifts," Hawke grins with a little too much teeth, then presses his fingers clumsily against Anders' brow.
 "Let me try again: 'Garrett looks very sexy right now in his smelly armor.
 I can't wait to get it off and breathe its diverse array of odors'."

-Anders can't keep the fondness or that little half-smile off his face "Your jokes are terrible," he says as he takes Hawke's hand at his face, guiding it over cheek and stubble as he laces their fingers together.
+Anders can't keep the fondness or that little half-smile off his face "Your jokes are terrible," he says as he snags Hawke's hand, guiding it instead over cheek and stubble as he laces their fingers together.

 "You just don't know good comedy when you see it," Hawke says, and when Anders kisses him, chaste at first like he tries to play at but secretly wanting and exploring and probably about to bend him over a table, Hawke decides he doesn't need to remember the sea breeze.